 Views on gold as an investment are generally philosophical rather than fact based.
 Gold is a difficult asset to value, and market commentators love to speculate what is causing the daily moves.

 Unlike other commodities like iron ore or oil, there’s little industrial use for gold.
 It doesn’t power our smartphones or enable the production of steel for buildings.
 The majority of the demand for gold in the world comes from either jewellery or investment.
 So when investors buy gold they are investing in an asset whose major use is simply as ‘an investment’ – and not much else.

 Unlike shares and bonds which generate dividends, gold doesn’t generate regular cash-flows so investors in gold can only benefit from capital returns.

-Gold price performance
+Gold performance & price

-1. As a diversifier
+1. Gold is a diversifier

 His seminal work, Modern Portfolio Theory (MPT), continues to be the best regarded theory for managing portfolios, and is how we approach building portfolios.